marshal363/btc-insurance-company-daap/@docs/backend-new/provisional-2/blockchain-integration-layer-refactoring-plan.md

 ### Phase 0: Setup and Foundations

-- **Step 0.1: Create Directory Structure** ⬜
+- **Step 0.1: Create Directory Structure** 🟢

-  - **Action:** Create the directory structure as outlined in the Overall Strategy section:
+  - **Action:** Created the directory structure as outlined in the Overall Strategy section:
     ```
     convex/blockchain/
     ├── common/